sensiolabs/SensioGeneratorBundle/Resources/doc/commands/generate_bundle.rst

 Available Options
 -----------------

-* ``--shared``: If present, create a DependencyInjection directory.
-  Not recommended if you no planning share the bundle.
+* ``--shared``: Not recommended if you don't plan to share the bundle with other projects.

 * ``--namespace``: The namespace of the bundle to create.
 The namespace should begin with a "vendor" name like your company name, your project name, or